kri-pa08/Animated-Coffee-Shop-Website/README.md

-Aniedcoffee shop website with HTML CSS and JavaScript
+Animedcoffee shop website with HTML CSS and JavaScript